 Inspired by the design aesthetic of The Face magazine and designer Neville Brody’s work from the 1990s, UFO opted to use Druk as the primary typeface due to its bold, minimal appearance.

-The simplicity of the sans-serif typeface is also intended to appeal to LabBible’s wide and varied audience, which has grown to include 50 million social media followers since it was founded in 2011.
+The simplicity of the sans-serif typeface is also intended to appeal to LabBible’s wide and varied audience, which has grown to include over 53 million social media followers since it was founded in 2011.

 “We wanted to do something that wasn’t trying to be too clever or fussy,” says Walker.
 “We didn’t want to alienate anyone.”